 California boasts some of the most beautiful sights in the country.
 From the beach to mountains and desert and everything in between.
 The best way to see them?
 By taking the scenic road, of course!

-If you’re currently itching for the thrill of the open road, the Sunshine State is sure to please.
+If you’re currently itching for the thrill of the open road, the Golden State is sure to please.
 If you’ve done some research already, chances are you’re feeling a bit overwhelmed with the number of options available.
 For those who love to tour by car, we’ve put together a list of the absolute best drives you’ll want to incorporate into your California itinerary.